 Gathering the chestnuts can be a fun activity.
 My kids love to do it at their grandparents’ farm every fall.
 Just be careful not to prick your hands on the burrs.

 There is also the slight chance of being rained on by an occasional falling nut, bringing back thoughts of Chicken Little!

 Growing up, my grandmother occasionally added chestnuts to her Thanksgiving Day stuffing.
 That was the extent of my chestnut consumption.
-Because we live near my husband’s parents, we are lucky enough to get our fill each fall.
-I like to serve them roasted as a simple side dish.
-They make a delicious and satisfying snack, too!
+These days, because we live near my husband’s parents, we are lucky enough to get our fill each fall.

 - Kosher or sea salt